If you’re one of the 12 million Americans visiting Europe this year, this detailed list will help you plan and enjoy your experience to its fullest.

 93. Perishable items

-Be sure that any perishable items you purchase for your flight home are fully consumed before you deplane.
+Be sure that any perishable items you purchase for your flight home from Europe are fully consumed before you deplane.
 This includes fresh fruit, sandwiches, or that one last amazing croissant.

 94. Liquid refreshment